-- 1. The Diploma in Mountaineering & Allied Sports (D.M.A.S.) consists of Two semesters spread over one academic year and 36 credits (18 credits / semester). - 2.
+- 1. The Advanced Course in Mountaineering & Allied Sports (A. C. M. A. S.) consists of Two semesters spread over one academic year and 36 credits (18 credits / semester). - 2.
 A student must successfully complete 36 credits (6x3 = 18 credits per semester) in a minimum of one year. - 3.
-One credit will be equivalent to 15 clock hours of student-teacher contact per semester. - 4.
-Details of the theoretical and practical components of each semester are given in the structure of the program. - 5.
+Details of the theoretical and practical components of each semester are given in the structure of the program. - 4.
 Internal evaluation will follow Continuous Comprehensive Evaluation procedures.
 Internal evaluation should be done on every credit of each course or minimum two per course as decided by the teacher concerned.